wangc1073/wangc1073.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I'm Chen Wang.
 I am pursuing a Ph.D. at Southeast University.
-Currently, I am a visiting Ph.D. student at the Politecnico di Milano with Prof. Enrico Zio.
 I am interested in exploring the field of artificial intelligence and its application in energy.

 Research interests
 ======